Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Hibert Scheme of a Pair of Skew Lines on Cubic Threefolds

-Now we study the elements in $H(Y)$.
-First of all, for $L_1$ and $L_2$ disjoint lines on $Y$, the scheme structure it supports is reduced.
-When $L_1$ and $L_2$ intersect at one point, we claim that
+Now we study the subschemes of $X$ parameterized by $H(X)$.
+First of all, type (I) schemes have the form $L_1\cup L_2$ when $L_1$ and $L_2$ are a pair of disjoint lines on $X$.
+For the type (III) scheme, we have the following result.

-\begin{lemma} There is a unique type (III) scheme $Z\in H(Y)$ supported on $L_1\cup L_2$, where the embedded point supported on $p=L_1\cap L_2$ is the square of the maximal ideal in the tangent hyperplane $T_{p}Y$. \end{lemma} \begin{proof} A type (III) subscheme $Z$ of $\mathbb P^4$ is a union